 Athletics: A Homeschool student "may" be eligible to compete on GC school athletic teams.
-To be eligible at Greenville Christian School per TAPPS (Texas Association of Private and Parochial Schools) rules, a student must be enrolled in at least Four (4) "Academic" classes.
-The definition of an "Academic" class is any course where the grade will count toward the students GPA - those classes would include: Bible, history, science, math, English, and Spanish.
+To be eligible at Greenville Christian School per TAPPS (Texas Association of Private and Parochial Schools) rules, a student must be enrolled in at least Four (4) "Academic" classes and planning on graduating from GCS.
+The definition of an "Academic" class is any course where the grade will count toward the student's GPA - those classes would include: Bible, history, science, math, English, and Spanish.